woukdo/xui-reverse-proxy/README.md

 ### Includes:

-1. Xray server configuration with 3X-UI:
+1. Xray server configuration with X-UI:
    - Subscription and JSON subscription to automatically update configurations.
    - You must enable MUX (multiplexing TCP connections) in each client application
      - VLESS-gRPC-TLS